ptoomey3/Keychain-Dumper/README.md

     CER=<40 character hex string for certificate> make codesign

 You should now be able to follow the directions specified in the Usage section above.
-If you don't want to use the wildcard entitlment file that is provided, you can also sign specific entitlements into the binary.
+If you don't want to use the wildcard entitlment file that is provided (or you are runnig more modern versions of iOS that don't support a wildcafrd entitlement), you can also sign specific entitlements into the binary.
 Using the unsigned Keychain Dumper you can get a list of entitelments that exist on your specific iOS device by using the `-e` flag.
 For example, you can run Keychain Dumper as follows:

     ./keychain_dumper -e > /var/tmp/entitlements.xml